 The method that has been described above can be explained further using an example: if 95% of men aged 20 to 24 years are single (never married) and 5% are married according to the LFS, and we know that there are two million men aged 20 to 24 years in England and Wales, we can estimate that 1.9 million men aged 20 to 24 years are single and 100,000 are married.

 Estimates based on sample sizes of less than three are suppressed in published tables but the tables have been designed to minimise the need for suppression by combining age groups when necessary.
-Suppression may be needed for small groups of people, such as those in same-sex marriages in the early years following the introduction of this marital status.
+Suppression may be needed for small groups of people, such as those in same-sex marriages in the early years following the introduction of legislation enabling same-sex couples to marry.

 How we quality assure the data

 Annual mid-year population estimates are used in their published format and will have already been subject to rigorous quality assurance procedures.
 The Labour Force Survey (LFS) dataset used in the production of the Population estimates by marital status and living arrangements is also used for the production of the Families and Households release.
 Once LFS household datasets are received for use in both publications, quality assurance is carried out on the most commonly used family and household type variables by tabulating one variable against another.
 The edit rules which are applied include verifying that:

 - lone parents do not have a partner in the household